This document explains how each of the tools in our editors work. Please consult the table below to jump to any particular reference point.

 : Contains conditions that specify when the algorithm should classify a record as a match.
 Each condition type has its own syntax.models

-: Defines the machine learning models and associated feature modules used bymodel_probability
+: Defines the machine learning models and associated feature modules used by model_probability

 "filter": {